-Mathematics, English, Science, Computing, Geography, History, Art, Design and Technology, Physical Education, Music and a Modern Foreign Language (French - Key Stage 2 only).
-Pupils will also be taught Religious Education (RE), Personal, Social and Health Education (PSHE) and Relationship and Sex Education (RSE).
+Mathematics, English, Science, Computing, Geography, History, Art, Design and Technology, Physical Education, Music and a Modern Foreign Language (Key Stage 2 only).

-The content may be taught through specific time allocated to a subject, or as a humanities topic teaching both the history and geography knowledge and skills.
-Our curriculum will be further enriched through pupils taking part in residential and day trips, visitors being invited into school, extra-curricular clubs, competitions, musical and dramatical performances and sporting activities.
+The content may be taught through specific time allocated to a subject, or as a subject under the umbrella of a 'topic' such as The Ancient Egyptians, where opportunity exists for cross curricular learning, and through smaller pieces of learning eg a drama performance on E Safety.
+Our curriculum will be further enriched through pupils taking part in residential and day trips, visitors being invited into school, extra-curricular clubs, competition, musical and dramatical performances and sporting activities.
 The curriculum will be planned to not only progress learning, but to ensure the activities engage the learner, encouraging the highest level of interest in what is being learnt.